 \subsection{Bipartite entanglement analysis and detuning dependence}

-Our initial investigation starts from the steady-state bipartite entanglement between the various subsystems, namely, cavity-cavity ($E_{ca}$), cavity $a$ and the collective molecular mode ($E_{Ba}$), and cavity $c$ and the collective molecular mode ($E_{Bc}$). \Cref{fig:fig2} provides a comprehensive overview on how these entanglement measures vary with normalized detunings $\tilde{\Delta}_a/\omega_m$ and $\Delta_c/\omega_m$.
+Here we investigate the steady-state bipartite entanglements between various subsystems, namely, cavity-cavity ($E_{ca}$), cavity $a$ and the collective molecular mode ($E_{Ba}$), and cavity $c$ and the collective molecular mode ($E_{Bc}$). \Cref{fig:fig5} provides a comprehensive overview on how these entanglement measures vary with normalized detunings $\tilde{\Delta}_a/\omega_m$ and $\Delta_c/\omega_m$.
 By systematically exploring these relationships, we gain important insight into the intricate interplay between cavity dynamics, molecular vibrations, and the generation of quantum correlations.
 This analysis allows us to identify optimal detuning regimes for maximizing and sustaining entanglement.
-It is worth noting that the specific parameters for $\kappa_j/\omega_m$ and $G_j/\omega_m$ are adjusted for each subplot to highlight different correlation regimes, as specified in the figure caption for \Cref{fig:fig2}(a) and \Cref{fig:fig2}(b-c).
+It is worth noting that the specific parameters for $\kappa_j/\omega_m$ and $G_j/\omega_m$ are adjusted for each subplot to highlight different correlation regimes, as specified in the figure caption for \Cref{fig:fig5}(a) and \Cref{fig:fig5}(b-f).